 The Practice of Reproducible Research presents concrete examples of how researchers in the data-intensive sciences are working to improve the reproducibility of their research projects.
-Each of the thirty-one case studies in this volume describes the workflow that an author used to complete a real-world research project, highlighting how particular tools, ideas, and practices have been combined to support reproducibility.
-Authors emphasize the very practical how, rather than the why or what, of conducting reproducible research.
+In each of the thirty-one case studies in this volume, the author or team describes the workflow that they used to complete a real-world research project.
+Authors highlight how they utilized particular tools, ideas, and practices to support reproducibility, emphasizing the very practical how, rather than the why or what, of conducting reproducible research.

-Part 1 contains an accessible introduction to reproducible research, a basic reproducible research project template, and a synthesis of lessons learned from across the thirty-one case studies.
-Parts 2 and 3 focus on the case studies.
+Part 1 provides an accessible introduction to reproducible research, a basic reproducible research project template, and a synthesis of lessons learned from across the thirty-one case studies.
+Parts 2 and 3 focus on the case studies themselves.
 The Practice of Reproducible Research is an invaluable resource for students and researchers who wish to better understand the practice of data-intensive sciences and learn how to make their own research more reproducible.

 Justin Kitzes is Assistant Professor of Biology at the University of Pittsburgh.